Feyerabend/ABC80/cas/README.md

 With a program such as e.g. [Audacity](https://www.audacityteam.org/) installed on your modern computer, you can record and play sound, just as with a cassette recorder.

-The computer thus replaces the recorder.
+__The computer thus replaces the recorder.__

 In this case the handling of sound files will be through the IBM/Microsoft [Wave](https://en.wikipedia.org/wiki/WAV) format.

-Requirements for these programs below is to install Python (preferably any 3-version) and to compile the C-program.
+Requirements for these programs below is to install Python (any 3-version) and to compile the C-program.
 You can start compiling through the tool `make` which produces an object-file (.o) and a library linked executable.

 The decision to do this into two separate steps are mostly due to following the previous programs in C for BASIC to WAVE, and then later on adding a Python-script.
+I also started with the other way around 'from Wave to BASIC' in C, then added Python.
 Python is much more concise and powerful for these types of tasks, and you might consider to rewrite everything into Python.

 ### From BASIC to WAVE